 Rama Bijapurkar is one of India’s most respected thought leaders on market strategy and consumer-related issues in India.
 She is also a keen commentator on social and cultural changes in the evolving liberalizing India.

-In an article in the Business Standard Rama Bijapurkar discusses about the state of financial inclusion in India
+In an article in the Business Standard, Rama Bijapurkar discusses the state of financial inclusion in India

 Rama Bijapurkar: The business of financial inclusion

 The discussion on financial inclusion ought to focus a lot more on building an economically viable and consumer acceptable business model, with a specially designed regulatory ecosystem appropriate for that model.
 Evangelism or moral pressure to force banks to serve those not so far served by them cannot help square a circle.
 But a new tetrahedron that is superior to both the circle and the square can be built if we abandon orthodoxy and do not constrain the business model by saying:

 (a) Financial inclusion has to be driven by banks because we know how to regulate them, and should not be driven by a new ecosystem that does not have an existing bank as the lead;

 (b) it has to be offered below a particular price point which is defined either by some fuzzy-logic comfort level or by a mandated number based on somebody’s test of reasonableness (not the consumer)